North Sentinel Island

-The marine life surrounding the island have also not been well surveyed.
-A large coral reef is known to circle the island, and mangroves are also known to fringe its banks.
-A c.
-1999 report from divers near the island indicate that the reefs around the island were bleached in the 1998 El Niño, but had since seen new growth of coral.
-Sharks have allegedly also been seen in the waters off the island.
-Sea turtles likely also occur near the island, as Portman referred to them also being a major food source for the Sentinelese and one was sighted on a 1999 survey of the surrounding waters.
-Dolphins were also sighted on the same survey.

 History

 The Onge, one of the other indigenous peoples of the Andamans, were aware of North Sentinel Island's existence; their traditional name for the island is Chia daaKwokweyeh.
 They also have strong cultural similarities with what little has been remotely observed amongst the Sentinelese.
-However, Onges brought to North Sentinel Island by the British during the 19th century could not understand the Sentinelese language, so a significant period of separation is likely.
+However, Onges brought to North Sentinel Island by the British during the 19th century could not understand the language spoken by the North Sentinelese; as such, a significant period of separation is likely.

 British visits

 British surveyor John Ritchie observed "a multitude of lights" from an East India Company hydrographic survey vessel, the Diligent, as it passed by the island in 1771.
 Homfray, an administrator, travelled to the island in March 1867.

 Towards the end of the same year's summer monsoon season, Nineveh, an Indian merchant ship, was wrecked on a reef near the island.
 The 106 surviving passengers and crewmen landed on the beach in the ship's boat and fended off attacks by the Sentinelese.
 They were eventually found by a Royal Navy rescue party.